Atlas Logistique

 We believe in the equitable delivery of aid to all vulnerable populations, and we work towards this every day by providing common logistics solutions for other humanitarian actors.

-Ensuring aid reaches the most vulnerable
+Ensuring that aid reaches the most vulnerable populations as quickly, effectively, responsibly and efficiently as possible

-Challenging logistics and poor infrastructure can limit access to aid for already vulnerable and isolated communities.
-These logistical constraints exacerbate security management challenges and diminish the effectiveness of humanitarian responses, or may even make them impossible.
+Logistical constraints and poor infrastructure can hamper access to humanitarian aid for already vulnerable and isolated populations.
+These constraints exacerbate security management issues and reduce the effectiveness of humanitarian responses, or even make them impossible.
+Atlas Logistique takes an innovative and proactive approach to humanitarian logistics, seeing it as a vector for humanitarian impact rather than a support function for operations.

-Atlas Logistique acts according to an innovative and proactive approach to humanitarian logistics, which we see as a vector of humanitarian impact and not as a support function for operations.
-Based on contextual analyses, this “programmatic” logistics aims to make the humanitarian aid system more efficient, more inclusive of isolated populations and more respectful of the environment.
-Our approach also contributes to the emergence of market actors as levers of resilience and local development.
+Based on contextual analyses, our 'programmatic' logistics, as this is called, aims to make the humanitarian aid system more efficient, more inclusive of isolated populations and more respectful of the environment.
+Our approach helps to meet the challenges of localising humanitarian aid while, at the same time, helping market actors to emerge as drivers of resilience and job creation and levers for the development of the local economic fabric.

 Grégoire Rivière, Rapid Response Manager, ACTED (Bambari - Central African Republic)